jaselv/redux-api-isomorphic-fetch-middleware/README.md

 }
 ```

-The above pattern of parsing the JSON body of the server response is probably quite common, so `redux-api-middleware` exports a utility function `getJSON` which allows for the above `payload` function to be written as
+The above pattern of parsing the JSON body of the server response is probably quite common, so `redux-api-isomorphic-fetch-middleware` exports a utility function `getJSON` which allows for the above `payload` function to be written as
 ```js
 (action, state, res) => {
   return getJSON(res).then((json) => normalize(json, { users: arrayOf(userSchema) }));